Work in Oxygen

 Prior Reading

-This documentation assumes that you know how to work in Terminal, have checked out the LEMDO repository to your computer, and know how to open the LEMDO project file (lemdo-all.xpr:
+This documentation assumes that you have downloaded Oxygen and know how to open the LEMDO project file (lemdo-all.xpr):

 It is very important that the lemdo-all.xpr file is open when you work.
 This file contains the schema that your files will be validated against.
 Put simply, the schema is the rule-set that catches your mistakes and makes sure you do not commit broken files to the repository.
 See LEMDO Oxygen Project.